Sepideh Ghanavati

 -

-(Goal-Oriented) Requirements Modeling and Requirements Engineering
+(Goal-Oriented) Requirements Engineering

 Publication Index